Verbinen/university-activities/2021/3rd-period/Database/README.md

-## Database Subject - Final Project
+## Database

+End version of the project developed for database subject.